sergey-melnychuk/sergey-melnychuk.github.io/_posts/2026-03-04-fund-router.markdown

 Why this split:
 - router logic remains focused on transfer behavior,
-- permission policy is isolated and replaceable.
+- permission policy is isolated and replaceable,
+- iterating on permissions doesn't require redeploying the router or re-creating proxies.

 ```solidity
 // FundRouterStorage — bitmask permission checks